 The shade is always a great thing when the sun is shining.
 Doghouses are not great because they do not allow the breeze to easily flow, but under branches or tarp is great because not only does it give shade – it allows the air to flow through easily.

 When in the car ideally shade the windows.
 Use a cooling mat or cold towel to keep your dogs cool and take plenty of breaks to allow for rehydration.
 Car air conditioning can be great (although remember to keep them well watered) or alternatively a breeze from open windows will always be appreciated.

 Never ever leave your dog in a locked car when the sun is out – even with the window open.
 This can and probably will kill them.
 Not only is this illegal, but it is also irresponsible.

 Dog cooling mats are a great way of keeping your dog cool on hot days.
 They work in the day time or night time – though, like anything involving a dog, there may be some training required to persuade them to lay on them.
-The last for several hours are generally inexpensive and require little maintenance.
+They last for several hours, are generally inexpensive products and require little maintenance.
 They’re also mostly flexible so can be folded into storage or taken with you on a road trip.

-If you have any other recommendations for keeping your dog cool in hot weather – don’t forget to comment at the bottom of this article – or join the conversation on our Facebook page.
+If you have any other recommendations for the best ways of keeping your dog cool in hot weather – don’t forget to comment at the bottom of this article – or join the conversation on our Facebook page.